ThunderFly-aerospace/TFESC02/README.md

   - Additional support for PWM, analog voltage, or frequency-based control is possible

 - **Real-Time Monitoring and Diagnostics**:
-  - Configurable 12-bit DACOUT for indication of motor variables like speed, power, and current.
+  - Configurable 12-bit DACOUT for real-time indication of motor variables like speed, power, and current.
   - I2C interface for fault diagnostics and configuration.

 - **Robust Protection Features**:
   - Supply under-voltage lockout (UVLO), over-current protection (OCP), thermal shutdown (TSD), and motor lock detection.
   - Anti-voltage surge protection to guard on board electronics against spikes.

+## Where to get it?

+The TFESC02 is available from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
+For a commercial quotation, contact us by email at sale@thunderfly.cz or shop at our [Tindie store](https://www.tindie.com/stores/thunderfly/).

 ## Technical Specifications